JCWasmx86/Conquer/docs/compiling.md

    git base-devel mingw-w64-x86_64-libarchive mingw-w64-x86_64-curl mingw-w64-x86_64-gcc mingw-w64-x86_64-dlfcn
    mingw-w64-x86_64-vala mingw-w64-x86_64-headers-git zip unzip mingw-w64-x86_64-gtk3 mingw-w64-x86_64-libgee
    mingw-w64-x86_64-json-glib mingw-w64-i686-nsis mingw-w64-x86_64-pkg-config
 3. Install musescore3: You have to download the installer and run it.
+(Alternatively, you can add `-Pconquer.download=true` to the gradle commandline arguments.)
 4. Install Java 16: For example AdoptOpenJDK.
 You must have JAVA_HOME defined and accessible from the MSYS Shell.
+(Alternatively you can add `-Pconquer.download=true` to the commandline arguments)

 ### Compiling